ShadowCCS/MnemoApp/UI/Icons/Tabler/README.md

+Unzip the icons.zip

-Unused SVG files will need to be purged during application packaging
+Unused SVG files will need to be purged during application packaging.